Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 Traditional Chinese medicine has employed longan fruit and seeds for several ailments for ages.

-Furthermore, Research on longan extracts has shown that both the fruit and seeds contain anti-cancer qualities and may have a role in the treatment of diabetes, even though several of its traditional uses, such as extracting snake venom from a bite site, have failed to hold up to scientific testing.
+Furthermore, Research on longan extracts has shown that both the fruit and seeds contain anti-cancer qualities and may have a role in treating diabetes, even though several of its traditional uses, such as extracting snake venom from a bite site, have failed to hold up to scientific testing.

 20. Loquat